As well as the information that we have collated, numerous other organisations and networks have produced useful resources for responding to Covid-19.

 UK Government: Maintaining records to support NHS Test and Trace

 New guidance has been produced to help organisations in certain sectors collect details and maintain records of staff, customers and visitors on their premises, from Saturday 4 July onwards, to support NHS Test and Trace.
+Please see also Test and Trace in the workplace and information on local lockdown.

 Association of Independent Museums: Conservation and care of collections